4Q-s-r-o/ota_update/README.md

 ```

 ## Statuses
+* DOWNLOADING:
-* DOWNLOADING: status for events during downloading phase. event value is download progress percentage
+    * status for events during downloading phase
+    * event value is download progress percentage
+* INSTALLING:
-* INSTALLING: event status that is sent just before triggering installation intent. event value is null.
+    * event status that is sent just before triggering installation intent
+    * event value is null
+* ALREADY_RUNNING_ERROR:
-* ALREADY_RUNNING_ERROR: sent when 'execute' method is called before previous run finished. event value is null.
+    * sent when 'execute' method is called before previous run finished
+    * event value is null
+* PERMISSION_NOT_GRANTED_ERROR:
-* PERMISSION_NOT_GRANTED_ERROR: sent when user refused to grant required permissions. event value is null.
+    * sent when user refused to grant required permissions
+    * event value is null.
+* INTERNAL_ERROR:
-* INTERNAL_ERROR: sent in all other error cases. event value is underlying error message
+    * sent in all other error cases
+    * event value is underlying error message

 ## TODO
 * restrict download to specific connection type (mobile, wifi)